chingu-voyages/voyage-project-tier3-expensesplitter/README.md

 - Data Persistence

-  - [ ] Expense data persists across browser sessions using local storage
+  - [ ] All expense data, including group details, expenses, and receipts, is stored in a secure database.
-  - [ ] Receipt proofs can be consulted at any moment when viewing the details of an expense or when viewing the details of a group expenses.
-A receipt proof can be viewed as attached to an expense/expense group and the actual receipt can also be viewed
+  - [ ] Receipt proofs are stored in the database and remain accessible even after an expense group is closed.

 - Analytics